ibnunowshad/helloworld/Short-Notes.md

 - Once again goto authoring template and In item properties, Look for :
 Default Presentation Template: link with the specified presentation template.
 - `Content - create site area and in properties-> profile add "ibm.portal.toolbar.NewContent" to show as a page component`
-- Once again goto Content and add new contents..
+- Once again goto Content and add default contents..

 **Dynamic contents:**